Airstrikes, shelling as Turkey and Kurds clash in Syria | DW | 10.10.2019

 Families are fleeing the northern border region in Syria controlled by Kurdish forces.
 Turkey claims it wants to create a "safe zone" for two million Syrian refugees.

-According to the UNHCR tens of thousands of civilians are now moving to escape the Turkish escalation in the area.
+According to the UN's human rights agency UNHCR, tens of thousands of civilians are now moving to escape the Turkish escalation in the area.
 The agency called for civilians and civilian infrastructure in the area not to be targeted.

-The attacks are an escalation of the Turkish offensive on Wednesday when its military bombarded targets in Kurdish-controlled areas to prepare for a Turkish ground offensive.
+The attacks are an escalation of the Turkish offensive on Wednesday, when its military bombarded targets in Kurdish-controlled areas to prepare for a ground offensive.

+"I am trying to end the ENDLESS WARS.
+Talking to both sides," he wrote on Twitter.

-The US president was widely criticized after saying it would withdraw troops from the region.
+The US president drew widespread criticism internationally and domestically after saying he would withdraw troops from the region.

-International governments spoke out against the offensive which began on Wednesday, ahead of a UN Security Council meeting on Thursday to discuss Syria.
+Numerous governments spoke out against the offensive that began on Wednesday, ahead of a UN Security Council meeting on Thursday to discuss Syria.

 In Europe, Italian Foreign Minister Luigi Di Maio said on Thursday that the offensive was "unacceptable" and called for an immediate end to the fighting.
 Finnish Prime Minister Antti Rinne said Turkey's actions would "aggravate" the already complex crisis in Syria.